-CARE is a global hub for justice-based communication research that uses participatory and culture-centered methodologies to develop community-driven communication solutions for building and sustaining human health and wellbeing.
+CARE is a global hub for justice-based communication research that uses participatory and culture-centred methodologies to develop community-driven communication solutions for building and sustaining human health and wellbeing.

 CORE PRINCIPLE